top of page

 3 - 6 years

-Practical Life – a wide range of practical, real-life activities are offered that assist the child in developing a sense of order, concentration, personal pride, independence, respect for others, fine motor skills, grace and courtesy, confidence, and self-esteem.
-Practical life activities are key in guiding children toward independence and being able to proudly say, “I can do it myself!”
-The activities mainly include body movement, care of self, care of the environment, grace and courtesy
+Practical Life – Practical, real-life activities are offered to help children develop a sense of order, concentration, coordination, independence, respect for others, fine motor skills, grace and courtesy, confidence, and self-esteem.
+These activities primarily focus on movement and motor skills, self-care, care of the environment, and social manners.

-Science – Children will have exciting, hands-on experiments that provide active participation with trial and error, exploring natural laws such as magnetism, buoyancy, evaporation, chemical reactions, and light and color
+Science – Children will engage in exciting, hands-on experiments that encourage active participation through trial and error, exploring natural laws such as magnetism, buoyancy, evaporation, chemical reactions, and light and color.